-The Good Psychopath Guide (2014) is a book on how to leverage dark triad traits to be more successful at life.
+The Good Psychopath Guide (2014) is a book on how to leverage dark triad traits to be more successful in life.

-Dutton, the author, makes the case that some psychopathic traits can confer advantages in life, and that non-psychopaths can learn to adopt them and become more successful, without harming others.
+Kevin Dutton says that some psychopathic traits can confer advantages in life, and non-psychopaths can learn to adopt them and become more successful, but without harming others.
 Hence the name “good psychopath”.

 - Some psychopathic traits can help you become more successful

 - Some professions require the ability to switch off sympathy or to detach yourself

 - Aim to take al the good traits of psychopathy, avoid the antisocial ones, and become a “good psychopath”

 About the Authors: Kevin Dutton is a British psychologist, researcher, and author.
 He previously published “The Wisdom of Psychopaths“.

 Andy McNab is a former British Special Air Service (SAS) operator, novelist and, supposedly, a psychopath.

 The Traits of Psychopathy